There are many misconceptions around B2B marketing. Chances are, you’ve heard at least some of them:

 Don’t exploit them, but show that you understand them just as well as they do.
 From there, you can set up your product or service as the perfect solution to stop that pain.
 And that’s the key to effective B2B marketing!

-Win a FREE whiteboard animation video
+Win a FREE whiteboard and cartoon animation video

 The good news is, you can win one for free!
-Until April 21st, we are running a special contest – and one of the prizes is a free whiteboard animation video made by The Draw Shop ($1,500 value).
+Until April 21st, we are running a special contest – and one of the prizes is a free whiteboard and cartoon animation video made by The Draw Shop ($1,500 value).